Appearance

 What a deployment controls

-| Image | Which container image to run |
+- the container image to run

-| Probes and environment | Optional runtime settings for health and configuration |
+- optional probes and environment settings for health and configuration

 A deployment does not make your application reachable by itself.
 To send traffic to it, create a service.
 To make that service public, create an ingress.